UpworldDev/LMS/README.md

 create tables in postgress by running '../node_modules/bin/sequelize db:migrate' from server folder in Command line

 Use 'npm Start' to run locally.

+Unit & Integrated tests are run from npm test (NOTE: I installed Mocha, Chai and Chai-http globally with NPM INSTALL -g ...)